-At this time, Verizon has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.
+At this time, Verizon has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with a D. However, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.

 Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
-It comes with little surprise Verizon has a Zacks Rank #2 (Buy).
-We expect an above average return from the stock in the next few months.
+Notably, Verizon has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.